weavolutionmage/drachenwald/chartergroups/academy-of-defence/index.md

 ---
-title: Drachenwald Academy of Defense
+title: Drachenwald Academy of Defence
 excerpt: After the manner of the ancient schools of London
+redirect_from:
+  - /academy-of-defense/
 ---
 <img src="{{ site.baseurl }}{% link images/heraldry/academyofdefenseflag.gif %}" alt="Academy of Defense Badge">{: .align-left}